Chunyu-Lin-bjtu/autoware-wiki/Demo.md

 ## Demo run

-Autoware provide a set of the preinstalled launch scripts for the demo.
+Autoware provide a set of the preinstalled roslaunch scripts for the demo.
 Please follow the steps below:

 1. Go to the Simulation tab of Autoware Runtime Manager, and load the sample ROSBAG data.